Magnetic field-induced degenerate ground state in the classical antiferromagnetic XX model on the icosahedron: Introduction

-The confinement of the spins in two dimensions results in a total of two magnetization discontinuities when the field is ramped up.
-The first discontinuity eventually forces two spins related by spatial inversion to align with the field.
-This effectively results in a 10-spin cluster with a degenerate ground state.
-The two pentagons of this cluster emerge as the magnetization units, where the requirements are that their total spin and interaction energies are the same.
-These conditions can be satisfied for a manifold of degenerate ground states, and for each one each pentagon spin typically points in a different direction.
+The confinement of the spins in two dimensions results in a total of two magnetization discontinuities in the ground state when the field is ramped up.
+The first discontinuity eventually drives two spins related by spatial inversion to almost align with the field.
+These spins are symmetrically oriented with respect to field, and their total magnetization points along it.
+This results in a degenerate ground state for the icosahedron.
+Each of the spin-inversion related spins interacts with five spins that form a pentagon.
+These two pentagons emerge as magnetization units, where the requirements are that their total spin and interaction energies are the same in the ground state.
+These conditions can be satisfied for a manifold of degenerate ground states, and for each one each pentagon spin typically points in a different direction, simultaneously violating the symmetry of the polar angles with respect to reflections along the $x$ axis.
 It is shown that the origin of this degeneracy is the coupling of the two pentagons with one another, since then the triangle emerges as an interaction unit.
-The degenerate ground states of the AXXM on an isolated triangle transfer their degeneracy to the ground state of the 10-site cluster, resulting in turn to a degenerate icosahedron ground state for the field window where the two spins related by spatial spin inversion are aligned with the magnetic field.
+The degenerate ground states of the AXXM on an isolated triangle transfer their degeneracy to the ground state of the icosahedron for the field window where the two spins related by spatial spin inversion are almost aligned with the magnetic field.
 Such ground-state degeneracies have been associated with classical spin liquids \cite{Chalker17,Capponi25}.
-The magnetic response of a ring of icosahedra has been calculated for the AHM \cite{NPK25-1}.

-The low-field magnetization discontinuity is traced to the coupling of the two extra spins to the 10-site cluster, as was done for the classical discontinuity of the AHM \cite{NPK15}.
-In order to locate the origin of the higher-field jump a further dismantling of the 10-site cluster into individual triangles is required and shows how their coupling produces the discontinuity.
+The low-field magnetization discontinuity is traced to the coupling of the two spins related by spatial inversion to the rest of the icosahedron, as was done for the classical discontinuity of the AHM \cite{NPK15}.
+In order to locate the origin of the higher-field jump a further dismantling of the icosahedron into individual triangles is required and shows how their coupling produces the discontinuity.

 The plan of this paper is as follows: in Sec. \ref{sec:model} the AXXM in a magnetic field is introduced for the icosahedron, and in Sec. \ref{sec:magnetizationresponse} its ground-state magnetization is calculated.
 Sec. \ref{sec:connectivityandmagneticresponse} relates the magnetic response to the connectivity of the molecule.
 Finally Sec. \ref{sec:conclusions} presents the conclusions.